membership@nottsam.org.uk|

 The Lead and Tail will be ideally on a radio link so they will be in communication at all times and they can adjust the pace at any time to suit the group’s progress.

-It is vital that the person behind every rider is kept in view on the approach to a junction where a change of direction will take place so that the person behind will know where to go.
-You must look after your follower and slow down or stop until they come back into view.
-This will also pass a signal up the line to the Lead who may also stop if needed.
+It is vital that the person behind every rider is kept in view on the approach to a junction where a change of direction will take place.
+To ensure safe navigation, the Tail rider should keep track of their followers by slowing down or stopping until the last rider is back in view.
+This signals the Lead rider, who may also need to stop.

 Signed